hbctraining/Intro-to-rnaseq-fasrc-salmon-flipped/lessons/shell_review.md

 ## Setting up

-This workshop assumes that you have either a) taken our [Introduction to command-line interface workshop](https://hbctraining.github.io/Intro-to-shell-flipped/schedule/) or b) been working on the command-line and are already fluent with shell/bash. **We ask that you complete the exercises below**, to refresh some basic commands that you will be using over the course of the workshop.
+This workshop assumes that you have either a) taken our [Introduction to command-line interface workshop](https://hbctraining.github.io/Intro-to-shell-fasrc-flipped/) or b) been working on the command-line and are already fluent with shell/bash. **We ask that you complete the exercises below**, to refresh some basic commands that you will be using over the course of the workshop.
 For each section we have relevant materials linked as a helpful reference.

 ### Opening up a terminal window

-> *NOTE: This mandatory pre-work does not require you to login to the O2 cluster.*
+> *NOTE: This mandatory pre-work does not require you to login to the FAS-RC cluster.*

 On your local laptop, you will need to open up your terminal window.
 This will be different depending on what kind of operating system (OS) you are working on.